|

 notifying the consumers for your product or service of

-your availability to serve them.
+your availability to

 Methods of promotion vary distinctly and should